 In October 2016, I decided to give cannabis a try.

 I was very skeptical.
 I suspected at the very least, it would be as good as Xanax for taking the edge off but without all the side effects.

 I'm a really confident person but the experience of going to a dispensary was very intimidating.
 The cash.
 The smell.
 The "budtenders."
 They told me about CBD.
 THC.
 I kept making sure they knew 1) I did not want to smoke anything and 2) I did not want to get high.
-I wanted to relax a little bit after work (and replace my wine!) and have a bit more help with sleeping, without taking Ambien.
-I left with a low-dose mouth spray.
+I wanted to relax a little bit after work on occasion and have a bit more help with sleeping, without taking Ambien.
+I left with a low-dose mouth spray, with 3mg of THC.

-Kristie Amobi Rebalan Founder I'm not entirely with the group who sings the praises of cannabis for everything, but I'm convinced it's worth a second look in microdoses to help manage stress and insomnia.
-I'm also convinced cannabis is a great substitute for alcohol, with significantly fewer side effects in low doses.
+Kristie Amobi Rebalan Founder

+I'm not entirely with the group who sings the praises of cannabis for everything, but I'm convinced it's worth a second look in microdoses to help manage stress and help sleep.
+I'm also now convinced cannabis is a great substitute for alcohol, with significantly fewer side effects in low doses.